Instance Explainable Temporal Network For Multivariate Timeseries: Experiments and Analysis

 The TCN layer has 16 filters with kernel size of 2 along with dilations of $[1, 2, 4, 8, 16, 32, 64 ,128,256,512]$ and with skip connections.
 Each variable in MVTS shares the same TCN network, making it quite light weight, with only 27,648 total weights in our implementation.
 As needed, deeper variants can be readily implemented due to the modular structure of the network and skip connections that enable stacking convolutions.

 We used ReLU's for the activations, glorot normal initialization and adam optimizer with a learning rate which cycles between (0.0001,0.001) using noam scheme \cite{vaswani2017attention}.
 A dropout of $.5$ was applied during training.
-We have used publicly available implementation of TCN\footnote{https://github.com/philipperemy/keras-tcn}.
+We have used publicly available implementation of TCN\citep{tcn}.
 For multiheaded attention, we used same feature size of 16 with ReLU activation and 1 head.
-We adapted the following publicly available code for attention architecture\footnote{https://github.com/Kyubyong/transformer}.
+We adapted the following publicly available code for attention architecture\citep{transformer}.
+The code and the data used will be publicly shared here \footnote{https://github.com/babel-publishing/IETNet}.